imdsresearch/imds-lies2/README.md

 ### **13 - [Mouse Data Preparation](./analysis/scripts/13_Mouse_Data_Preparation.ipynb)**

-Used to obtain metrics of mouse movement trajectories and process trajectory coordinates into a format suitable for a neural network.
+Used to obtain metrics of mouse movement trajectories, and process trajectory coordinates into a format suitable for a neural network.

 ### **14 - [Mouse Model](./analysis/scripts/14_Mouse_Model.ipynb)**